 In contrast to the gradual thinning and quiescent prefrontal conditions associated with the warm front, the cold front arrives with strong northerly winds (4-5 m s-1) and an abrupt 200 m increase in the depth of the aerosol layer (Fig. 9a).
 This frontal “head” is shown in more detail in Fig. 10 and moves much more quickly than the warm front, advancing between the ISS sites in just 5 minutes, giving a propagation speed of 3.5 m s-1, which is more than twice that of the warm front.
 The northerly flow within the cold air behind the front combined with the opposing southerly flow of 5-7 m s-1 implies strong convergence.

 In the wake of the frontal head, the aerosol layer depth decreases and high amplitude waves develop (Fig. 10).
 This morphology is consistent with the characteristics of an advancing gravity current, e.g. an elevated head, convergent opposing flow, and mixing via Kelvin-Helmholtz waves behind the front (Simpson 1997).
-Moreover, the ceilometer data suggest that the upstream stratified air mass (Fig. 2.14) is lifted over the gravity current head (high aerosol backscatter), with evidence of the frontal disturbance as reaching as high as 300 m AGL.
+Moreover, the ceilometer data suggest that the upstream stratified air mass with high aerosol backscatter is lifted over the gravity current head, with evidence of the frontal disturbance reaching as high as 300 m AGL (Fig. 10).
 This evolution closely resembles laboratory and numerical simulations of gravity currents propagating into a two layer stratified environment (Simpson 1997; White and Helfrich 2012).
 In this case the advance of the gravity current is an important mechanism for restoring the cold-air pool conditions throughout the valley by allowing the cold-air to propagate against the ambient southerly flow aloft.